The most common question I'm asked within minutes of clients booking their family photoshoot is "BUT, WHAT DO WE WEAR???"

 3. Breeze - The beach will have a breeze, and sometimes a strong wind.
 Keep this in mind when choosing your wardrobe and hairstyle.
 Loose curls work well with a breeze.
 Avoid ruffles on your dress at the neckline, as they are virtually impossible to keep down when it's windy.

 4. Movement - The breeze gives us beautiful movement, which is one reason I love the beach!
 Look for dresses that are loose and flowy to get that movement.
 A side slit will allow your dress to move even more, while showing a modest amount of leg.

 5. Colors - I always prefer a muted color palette against the muted tones of a beach.
 Bright or bold colors will be a very strong contrast against the backdrop we are using.

 Still Need Help?

-2. Just don't have the time or desire to pick out your outfits?
-I do offer personal styling for your session.
+3. Just don't have the time or desire to pick out your outfits?
+I do offer personal styling for your session for a small extra fee.
 I will work within the clothes you already own as well as the budget you provide me with to plan your outfits for you.
 Please reach out to me for pricing information on this service.

 4. Another great option is a website that will style your session for you!
 This is a new service that many have raved about who have tried it.
 Check it out: https://styleandselect.com/